agentrickard/domain/README.txt

 you may implement hook_domain_validate_alter() in your module.

 This hook will allow your module to intercept and alter any errors found by the normal domain validation process.
-See API.php for details.
+See domain.api.php for details.

 ----
 4.3   Domain Module Behaviors